giis-uniovi/qacover/README.md

 - [`qacover-core` uber jar](https://central.sonatype.com/artifact/io.github.giis-uniovi/qacover-core).
   It includes all needed dependencies (excluding `slf4j``) and they are *shaded* (i.e. renamed in a different namespace to avoid dependency conflicts):
-  - Download the artifact with the `-uber` qualifier if for any reason you can't use it as a dependency in your application (e.g. to deploy in an application server).
+  - Download the artifact with the `-uber` qualifier if for any reason you cannot use it as a dependency in your application (e.g. to deploy in an application server).
     You simply need to put the jar in your server library and set the configuration to use QACover.
   - Use the uber jar as a dependency declared in your pom.xml if you experiment conflicts with versions: